juanpi19/spotify-analysis/README.md

 ## Data Collection and Cleaning

-Song data was collected from the Spotify API.
+Song data was collected from an available dataset in Kaggle.
 The data included attributes like song name, artist, album, release date, genre, and duration.

 The raw data went through a cleaning process: